 Certain courses in the curriculum have pre and/or corequisites, which must be met.
-The prerequisite/corequisite courses are
+The prerequisite/corequisite courses are designated in the School of Nursing Catalog.

 SCHOLARSHIPS

 Applications for all scholarships are available either on the TTUHSC School of Nursing Current Student Resources under Financial Information Heading or on the Scholarships & Scholarship Information page www.ttuhsc.edu/nursing/scholarships/.
 The Scholarships & Scholarship Information page also contains announcements of all available scholarships and deadlines for acceptance.
 Students are also provided with information regarding scholarships at both virtual and on-campus new student orientation.
 Students are encouraged to complete a new application when financial or other circumstances change.